David Peaston: Life and career

 During the 1990s, Peaston was diagnosed with diabetes, and in 2004 had his legs amputated, forcing him to use prostheses.
 When he was preparing to be honored at the 2004 event "A Celebration of Love in St. Louis," he struggled with whether he had let his disease prevent him from ever performing on stage again.

 "I didn't want to be back in the public," he told the Post-Dispatch that year.
 "I wasn't embarrassed or ashamed, but I felt I let myself down and, therefore, I let everyone else down.
 It was my fault for being sick, and I didn't want anybody to see me like that."
-But by 2004, he lost 200 pounds, and sang with the St. Louis group the Distinguished Gents for five years.
+By 2004, however, he had lost 200 pounds, and sang with the St. Louis group the Distinguished Gents for five years.
 The group performed a mix of classical, jazz and gospel songs annually at the Ethical Society of St. Louis.
 He also toured Europe until his older sister, Fontella Bass, fell ill.
 In 2006, Peaston returned to studio and issued the album, Song Book: Songs of Soul & Inspiration.
 The album featured eight new tracks by Peaston, as well as several of his biggest hits.

 David Peaston was also a veteran of traveling gospel plays such as "Momma Don't."
 Singer Cheryl Pepsii Riley toured with him in "Momma Don't" and other shows.
-He enlisted on the gospel show "His Woman, His Wife: The Musical," touring across the U.S. In his last years, he still ran Pea-Stain Productions, his own production company.
+He enlisted on the gospel show His Woman, His Wife: The Musical, touring across the U.S. In his last years, he still ran Pea-Stain Productions, his own production company.

 Peaston died from complications of diabetes in St. Louis, Missouri, on February 1, 2012, at the age of 54.